-When it comes to mugging and kidnapping, the Birmingham has been known to have some incidents where muggers attack foreigners.
+When it comes to mugging and kidnapping, Birmingham has been known to have some incidents where muggers attack foreigners.
 Be careful and avoid dangerous areas where you could get attacked.

 TERRORISM RISK : HIGH

-The United Kingdom has recently been targeted by a terrorist attacks and it is now publicly announced that the threat to the UK is severe, and given that Birmingham is a large city in this state, you should definitely be on the lookout.
+The United Kingdom has recently been targeted by terrorist attacks and it is now publicly announced that the threat to the UK is severe, and given that Birmingham is a large city in this state, you should be on the lookout.

 SCAMS RISK : LOW